 - Follow UK Government Guidelines.
 All families are expected to adhere to the directives of applicable UK Government guidelines to reduce the spread of COVID-19 (updated guidelines can be found at this link).

-- Engage NHS Test and Trace Process when Necessary.
+- Engage in NHS Test and Trace Process.
 If you, your child, or someone in your household displays symptoms related to COVID-19 (a high temperature; a new, continuous cough; or a loss of, or change to, your sense of smell or taste), follow NHS guidance by staying at home and getting a test as soon as possible.
 If your child or a household member tests positive for COVID-19, you must notify the Health Center nurse and the Head of School Section for your child as soon as possible.

 - Stay Home if Unwell.
 If your child is unwell, you are expected to keep them home from school.

 - Stay Home if Exposed.
 If anyone in your household has been notified by the NHS Test and Trace system or by the School that they were in contact with an individual infected with COVID-19, you are asked to notify the Health Center.
 Based on the circumstance, you may be asked to keep your child home from school for 10 days.
 During this time, your child will be able to continue classes via our flexible learning program (please refer to the "Hybrid Learning" section).

 - Temperature Checking.
 The School will check the temperatures of all Middle and Upper School day students upon arrival at school each day.
 If your child presents with a temperature that is higher than 37.8ºC/100ºF, your child will be sent home.
 If a boarding student presents with a temperature at the daily check before breakfast, we will follow our Care, Isolate, Test & Trace protocol for Boarding.